eostermueller/littleMock/README.md

 # littleMock

 littleMock is demo environment for Java performance tuning.
+Runs on Windows/Mac/Linux.

 1. First install a JDK and Maven.
 2. Download or clone littleMock to your own machine.